Married to PTSD: What is Secondary PTSD?

-At every second, they are on high alert for enemy forces, staying alive, keeping their fellow soldiers alive, all while completing a mission.
-This becomes the soldier’s new way of living with their brain on high alert for danger.
-When the soldier returns home, however, it is hard to turn this mindset off.
+They are on high alert for enemy forces every second – doing their best to stay alive and keep their fellow soldiers alive, all while completing a mission.
+This becomes the soldier’s new way of living, with their brain on high alert for danger.
+However, when the soldier returns home, it is hard to turn this mindset off.

-Returning to family/civilian life is completely different from what they have lived for months and even in the best of circumstances, there will be a time of adjustment.
+Returning to family and civilian life is entirely different from what they have lived for months, and even in the best of circumstances, there will be a time of adjustment.
 Sometimes the soldier will try to act as if everything is fine, even with their closest loved ones.
 They have faced much scarier things than carpooling kids to school or taking out the trash, but everyday life after deployment may become overwhelming for a veteran secretly struggling with PTSD.

-While the veteran has faced hostile forces, IEDs, and injured or killed comrades, their spouse has been at home dealing with stresses and trauma of their own.
+While the veteran has faced hostile forces, IEDs, and injured or killed comrades, their spouse has been at home dealing with their own stresses and trauma.
 This can result in secondary PTSD or spousal PTSD.

 What is Secondary PTSD?

-During deployment, a soldier’s spouse becomes, for all intents and purposes, a single parent, managing a household by themselves, being the sole caregiver for children, handling the finances, all while worrying 24/7 that their spouse may be injured or killed while deployed.
+During deployment, a soldier’s spouse becomes, for all intents and purposes, a single parent, managing a household by themselves, being the sole caregiver for children, and handling the finances – all while worrying 24/7 that their spouse may be injured or killed while deployed.

 The challenges of these homefront warriors do not go away once their soldier spouse returns home from duty.
 Although the veteran is home with the family, they may still be detached, leaving all the family decisions to the spouse.

 The spouse not only takes care of the “normal” household burdens but now has to learn how to adapt to the veteran being a part of the family.
 Veteran spouses have been taught to watch for PTSD triggers in an attempt to prevent the veteran from disrupting the flow of family living.
-Sooner or later, the spouse loses a sense of self and becomes like the person they are trying so hard to protect, with spousal PTSD.
+Sooner or later, the spouse loses a sense of self and becomes like the person they are trying so hard to protect – experiencing spousal PTSD.

 How does PTSD affect children and families?

-The impact of battlefield traumas has a trickle-down effect, on veterans, their spouses, their children, even at times their extended family, friends, and co-workers.
+The impact of battlefield traumas has a trickle-down effect on veterans, their spouses, their children, and even their extended family, friends, and co-workers.